OwenTruong/Handout-Generator/README.md

 ## Bugs:
 - Some pdf pages come out with the wrong orientation in the final handout.pdf

+## To Add:
+- Support for pptx
+- Add examples for all of the templates
+- Add an example picture highlighting the label, line, textfield, picture components.

 <hr style="border: 2px solid hsla(0, 0%, 25%, 1); background-color: hsla(0, 0%, 25%, 1)">

 **(README WIP)**